2017–18 Stoke City F.C. season: February

 The Potters made the long trip to Bournemouth and took an early lead through a Shaqiri header.
 Stoke dominated the first half however the Cherries turned the match around in the second half and inflicted a damaging defeat on Stoke.

 Stoke then missed a golden opportunity to claim three points against Brighton.
 Shaqiri had cancelled out Izquierdo opener before in the dying stages Stoke were awarded a penalty after Jese was fouled by Dale Stephens.
 Charlie Adam took the kick but saw his effort saved by Mathew Ryan and Adam was then unable to score the rebound.

 City were then left to rue another missed opportunity in their next match at Leicester City.
 Stoke took the lead just before half time through another Shaqiri strike and were doing well to hold off a pacey Leicester side.
 However an uncharacteristic error from Jack Butland handed Leicester a draw.

 March

 Stoke then traveled to relegation rivals Southampton on 3 March.
 The match was of very poor quality and both sides ended up cancelling each other out in a drab 0–0 draw leaving Stoke remaining in the relegation zone.

 Run-away leaders Manchester City were Stoke's next opponents and easily won 2–0 with a brace from David Silva, Stoke doing well to keep the scoreline respectable.

 Stoke then suffered another home defeat this time against Everton.
-The match was played in snowy conditions and the match took a turn for the worst when Charlie Adam was sent off for a tackle on Wayne Rooney.
+The match was played in snowy conditions and the match took a turn for the worse when Charlie Adam was sent off for a tackle on Wayne Rooney.
 Everton took full advantage of the extra man and scored twice through Cenk Tosun either side of a Choupo-Moting strike.
 Despite the defeat Lambert remained confident of survival.